The Best Budget Travel Routes in India

 Mumbai – Goa – Hampi – Mysore – Kerala (route on GoogleMaps)

 If you’re looking for a laid-back easy-going experience, this one’s for you!
 Mumbai is an intense starting point, but worth exploring for a few days.
 Drop by our office and say hi when you’re here!
 Then, you can head down the coast towards India’s very own sunshine state, Goa.
 There’s plenty of lazing about on the beach and embracing village life to be had here.
 Once you’ve had your fill of that, head inland towards Hampi and its unreal stone-cut temples.
 If you’re into rock-climbing, there’s some great bouldering to be had, too!
-Mysore offers yet more insight into ancient South Indian kingdoms, and is worth spending a day or two exploring.
+Mysore offers yet more insight into ancient South Indian kingdoms and is worth spending a day or two exploring.
 And then, head down towards the backwaters of Kerala.
-It’s the perfect way to end your trip, with yoga, an ayurvedic massage or two, walks through spice farms, and, of course, plenty of watching the world go by as you float along the backwaters!
+It’s the perfect way to end your trip, with yoga, an ayurvedic massage or two, walk through spice farms, and, of course, plenty of watching the world go by as you float along the backwaters!

 Where to stay: You’ll find lovely little homestays and boutique hotels all along this route.
 Check out our article on the top homestays in South India!

 A big expense when travelling on a budget in India can be the cost of getting from one place to the other – the country is huge!
 You can minimise costs by making use of the trains and buses that run across the country.
 All stops listed have plenty of options for both, but remember to make your bookings in advance.

 Within each stop, use local transport options wherever possible.
 Remember that you are expected to bargain down the price, though!

-We’ve got plenty more resources on traveling on a budget in India: read this piece on how much to budget for a day in India and this one on budget travel in India for more info.
+We’ve got plenty more resources on travelling on a budget in India: read this piece on how much to budget for a day in India and this one on budget travel in India for more info.
 And, of course, you can get in touch with any questions, or if you would like some help planning your next trip to India!